TheGeekOnSkates/breakaway-basic/new/notes.md

 ## TO-DO

-* Continue to clean up main.h and consolidate all those .c files
+* Continue to clean up main.h and all those .c files
 * Write tests for all 14 instructions
 * Fix any bugs (see "known issues")
 * Push to master and write docs - I just wrote a BASIC! :)